Lolzen/LolzenUI/README.md

 As blizzards API doesn't perfectly well work (heirlooms, upgrades, ..)
 LolzenUI makes use of this lib.

+**LibSharedMedia-3.0**

+Can be used to easily add custom fonts and textures to LolzenUI.

 **oUF**

 the Unitframes and Nameplates integrated make use of oUF.